Corporate results offer little hope to wary U.S. stock investors

-NEW YORK (Reuters) - As Wall Street struggles to find its footing after a shaky start to the year, investors are not getting any solace from corporate earnings.
+NEW YORK, Feb 12 (Reuters) - As Wall Street struggles to find its footing after a shaky start to the year, investors are not getting any solace from corporate earnings.

 Bleak profit expectations for the fourth quarter of 2015 have only gotten worse as weak results have poured in, bucking a more typical trend of seeing improvements as the reporting season progresses.